 - So Jonathan made a covenant with the house of David, saying, “May the Lord require it at the hands of David’s enemies.”

 How do we respond to the Lovingkindness of the LORD?

-- Our only hope for life is found in the death of Jesus Christ, given by the Lovingkindness of the LORD, to satisfy the debt of sin we are utterly unable to pay.
+- Our only hope for life is found in the death and resurrected life of Jesus Christ, given by the Lovingkindness of the LORD to satisfy the debt of sin we are utterly unable to pay.

-- When we receive the free gift of God, secured by the death of His sinless Son, we can be assured we are eternally held by the Lovingkindness of the LORD.
+- When we receive the free gift of God, secured by the death and resurrection of His sinless Son, we can be assured we are eternally held by the Lovingkindness of the LORD.

 - Let us give all praise and thanksgiving for the extravagant Lovingkindness of the LORD, Who gave His life to save and reconcile His enemies.

 - But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.
 9 Much more then, having now been justified by His blood, we shall be saved from the wrath of God through Him.
 10 For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life, (Romans 5:8-10).